Tripura Medical College & Dr. B.R. Ambedkar Memorial Teaching Hospital: Admission

 The college has an annual intake of 100 students for the MBBS course out of which 20 seats are reserved for All India Quota NEET National Eligibility cum Entrance Test (Undergraduate).

 Affiliation

 The college is affiliated to Tripura University, a central university.
-The college is recognized by the Medical Council of India and Government of India and the college is also enlisted in the International Medical Education Directory (IMED).
+The college is recognized by the National Medical Commission and Government of India and the college is also enlisted in the International Medical Education Directory (IMED).